Asteur/ChopinRnn/README.md

 # Chopin_classifier

-Chopin_classifier is a classifier that uses CNN(Concolutional Neural Network) plus transfer learning to do Chopins' music classification.
+Chopin_classifier is a classifier that uses CNN(Convolutional Neural Network) plus transfer learning to do Chopins' music classification.

 Documentation